Desperate to Deep Fry

 Two Important Safety Tips

-"Don't use those spring loaded tongs to fry with.
+"Don't use those spring-loaded tongs to fry with.
 They are very dangerous."
 Chef Ricco says.
 "If your fingers slip off the tongs while in the hot oil, it's like a loaded gun of splattering oil."

-FInal Tip from Chef Ricco
+Final Tip from Chef Ricco

-One more very important thing, when you add salt to food after frying, (french fries, chicken, fish or what ever, do so away from the oil, the salt brakes down the oil fast.
+Hey RG, I forgot to mention one very important thing, when you add salt to food after frying, (french fries, chicken, fish or what ever, do so away from the oil, the salt brakes down the oil fast.

 frying cube steaks and never had canola oil foam, and don't like the lingering odor!!! any suggetions?